Cluster randomized trials designed to support generalizable inferences: Estimation and inference

 \subsection{Modeling participation, treatment, and outcomes}

 As noted above, the sampling probability and the probability of treatment in the trial are both known by design and can be used to estimate the expectation of the average potential outcomes and average treatment effects.
 Nevertheless, estimating these probabilities using simple parametric models (at the cluster level) can result in more precise estimates \parencite{lunceford2004, williamson2014variance}.
+We illustrate this behavior of the estimators in the simulation studies presented in the next section.

 In contrast, the expectation of the average observed outcome conditional on baseline covariates and treatment in the trial, $\E\left[ \overbar{Y} | X, \boldsymbol{W}, S = 1, A = a \right]$, is not known and has to be estimated.
 To use individual-level information when estimating this expectation, we modify the strategy of \textcite{balzer2019new} for use in the context of analyses extending causal inferences to a target population.
-To begin, we specify and fit a working regression model for the conditional expectation of the individual-level outcome, $Y_{j,i}$, given cluster-level covariates, $X_j$, and the individual's covariates, $W_{j,i}$, (not the entire matrix $\boldsymbol{W}_{j}$); the regression can be fit separately by treatment arm, to allow for effect modification.
+To begin, we specify and fit a working regression model for the conditional expectation of the individual-level outcome, $Y_{j,i}$, given cluster-level covariates, $X_j$, and the individual's covariates, $W_{j,i}$, (not the entire matrix $\boldsymbol{W}_{j}$); the regression can be fit separately by treatment arm, to allow for heterogeneity of treatment effects.
 Next, we obtain estimated values from the fitted model on all individuals in the data, regardless of trial selection status.
 We denote these predictions as $\widehat h_a(X_{j}, W_{j,i})$.
-Last, we obtain estimates $\widehat g_a(X_j, \boldsymbol{W}_j)$ by averaging the predictions over individuals in each cluster, $ \widehat g_a(X_j, \boldsymbol{W}_j) = \frac{1}{N_j} \sum_{i = 1}^{N_j} \widehat h_a(X_{j,i}, W_{j,i})$.
+Last, we obtain estimates $\widehat g_a(X_j, \boldsymbol{W}_j)$ by averaging the predictions over individuals in each cluster, $ \widehat g_a(X_j, \boldsymbol{W}_j) = \frac{1}{N_j} \sum_{i = 1}^{N_j} \widehat h_a(X_{j}, W_{j,i})$.
 We note that it is also possible (and may be necessary in some cases when data have already been aggregated to the cluster level) to estimate $\E\left[ \overbar{Y} | X, \boldsymbol{W}, S = 1, A = a \right]$ using only cluster-level data (e.g., by regressing cluster-level averages of the observed outcomes on cluster characteristics and cluster-level averages, or other summaries, of individual characteristics).